 Baby Rolling Over In Sleep: Why It Happens

 Simple – your baby is rolling over during sleep because he can!
-You’ll find, as your child grows, that he doesn’t really discriminate between awake time and asleep time (or, rather, ought-to-be-asleep time!) when practicing his skills.
+You’ll find, as your child grows, and practices his new skills, that he doesn’t really discriminate between awake time and asleep time (or, rather, ought-to-be-asleep time!).
 When your baby learns to pull to a standing position, for example, it is very, very likely that instead of napping or falling asleep quickly at bedtime, your baby is way more interested in standing!

 Baby Rolling Over In Sleep: Safety First!

 First and foremost, it’s crucial to ensure that your baby’s newfound rolling mobility isn’t creating an unsafe sleep situation.
-If your baby is still swaddled for sleep, you’ll want stop swaddling once she can roll over, as a swaddled baby should never sleep face-down.
+If your baby is still swaddled for sleep, you’ll want stop swaddling once she can roll over.
+A swaddled baby should never sleep face-down on her stomach.
 Plus, all that rolling will no doubt loosen your swaddle blankets, which can be a big suffocation risk.
 Instead of swaddling, try a sleep sack.
-We love the target=”_blank” rel=”noopener noreferrer”>Zipadee-Zip, as its custom design provides enough resistance to still be nice and cozy, just like the swaddle.
+We love the Zipadee-Zip!
+Its custom design provides enough resistance to still be nice and cozy, just like the swaddle.

 You’ll also want to be sure that your baby’s sleep surface is flat and free of any loose blankets, pillows, stuffed animals, or toys.
 Now that your baby can roll, her entire sleeping area is fair game, meaning that every inch of it absolutely has to be baby-proofed.

 Finally, many parents feel like they need to turn their babies back over onto their backs when they roll onto their stomachs, as back sleeping is safer than tummy-sleeping.
 However, many medical experts advise that once your baby is able to roll over onto her stomach, it’s safe for her to sleep that way.
-Of course, we recommend that you discuss this with your healthcare provider, and get their okay before you leave your baby to sleep on her tummy.
+Of course, be sure to discuss this with your healthcare provider, and get their approval before you leave your baby to sleep on her tummy.